iAerialRobo/Object-Tracking-in-Event-Vision/README.md

 # main content
 This project includes several domain event data visualization methods.
 It can be found in ex2_events_vialization.py and ex2_events_viz.ipynb files.
-Besides, there are some 3D event data visualization methods can be found in project3D.py and visualize3D.py.
+Besides, there are some 3D event data visualization methods can be found in project3D.py and visualize3D.py. if there is any problem, please contact email: bookerznb@gmail.com.